 What is Bioavailability?

 You have a lot of choices when it comes to how you want to take your CBD.
-Understanding the basic principle of bioavailability can help you decide what products will best align with your needs and lifestyle.
+Understanding the basic principle of nutrient bioavailability can help you decide what products will best align with your needs and lifestyle.

 In short, bioavailability describes the percentage of CBD that makes its way into your system once it has been introduced to your body.
-It is sometimes referred to as “absorption.”
+It is sometimes referred to as “nutrient absorption.”
 Usually when we talk about bioavailability, we’re talking about how much of a compound reaches your bloodstream, but some topical formulations target specific areas of the body and only deliver compounds to the nerves and muscles that lie right beneath the skin.

 When CBD is introduced to the body, it is metabolized in different ways depending on how the CBD was delivered.
 These metabolic processes determine how much CBD will eventually be absorbed, or “bioavailable” to you.